beforeAW/Researchtask-Git-Gitub-and-Terminal/README.md

 ### Commands learned from others sources for the terminal and git

-**cp** // *Make a copy in the directory of a file and you can ad -R so you copy the whoule directory instead*
+**cp** // *Make a copy in the directory of a file and you can add -R so you copy the whoule directory instead*

 **find** // *The find command, so you can locate a specific file or files of a typ if*